Crazy-Duck/kimer-stats/README.md

 $> npm install
 ```

+Accessing the Stratz API requires an API key token to be provided with all requests.
+You can obtain such an API key token by going to the [Stratz API](https://stratz.com/api) and scrolling down to the "My Tokens" section.
+This section is blurred out and can be made visible by clicking "Show Token Information" just below the blurred out box.
+Copy your token.
+Next, in the root folder of this project, create a file called `.env`.
+This file should only contain 1 line, namely `STRATZ_API_KEY=eyJ......` where the part after the equals sign is your api key token.
+This token will be valid for 1 year

 ## Running the application

 To start the application, open a command prompt/shell/... in the root directory of the project (in which you found this README) and execute the following command, substituting `<leagueId>` with the ID of your league: